dirigible-io/dirigible-io.github.io/help/faq.md

 <summary><b>Why vertical scenarios?
 And why with horizontal scaling?</b></summary>
 - Covering end-to-end scenarios including all the application layers from architecture perspective as well as all the development process phases from project management perspective<br>
 - All or nothing – partial doesn't count <br>
-- Equal runtime instances based on a single content package for simple and reliable management <br>
+- Equal runtime instances based on a single content package for simple and reliable management<br>
 </details>
 <details>
 <summary><b>Why content-centric with centralized repository?</b></summary>
-- All artifacts are in a single repository <br>
+- All application artifacts are in a single repository<br>
 - Operational repository vs SCM repository.
 During development process is used IO optimized repository.
-After the code is ready it is committed to SCM - version, inspection and support optimized repository. <br>
+After the code is ready it is committed to SCM - version, inspection and support optimized repository.<br>
-- Simple life-cycle management and transport <br>
+- Simple life-cycle management and transport<br>
-- Workspace, Sandbox, Public Registry separation based on the development life-cycle phases <br>
+- Workspace, Public Registry separation based on the development life-cycle phases<br>
 </details>
 <details>
 <summary><b>Why In-System Development?</b></summary>
-In-System Development is a programming model used when you work directly on a live system.<br>
+- In-System Development is a programming model used when you work directly on a live system<br>
-- Avoid the side-effects of a simulated (local) environment by working on a live system <br>
+- Avoid the side-effects of a simulated (local) environment by working on a live system<br>
 - Access to the live data via the same channel which will be used in production<br>
-- All the dependencies and integrations are on place as they will be in production <br>
+- All the dependencies and integrations are on place as they will be in production<br>
-- Shortest development turn-around time <br>
+- Shortest development turn-around time<br>
 - Short life-cycle management process<br>
 </details>
 <details>
-<summary><b>Why In-System Development?</b></summary>
+<summary><b>Why dynamic languages?</b></summary>
 - Perfect match to Dynamic Applications - built for change<br>
 - Can interpret (rather than compile) the execution of tasks<br>
 - Existing smooth integration within the web servers<br>
-- No restart required</br>
+- No restart required<br>
-- Java is also supported (javax.tools.*)<br>
+- Java is used for the core components of the platform, while JavaScript is for the application business logic (the glue code)<br>
 </details>
 <details>
 <summary><b>Why injected services?</b></summary>
-- Available out-of-the-box for developers – request, response, datasource, http, storage, wiki, indexer, repository, user, etc.<br>
+- Available out-of-the-box for developers – request, response, datasource, http, CMIS storage, BPMN engine, wiki, indexer, user, etc.<br>
-- Standardized API for cloud developers<br>
+- <a href="../api/index.html" target="_blank">Standardized API</a> for cloud developers<br>
 - Different language's implementations are possible integrated via the extension point<br>
 - Different provider's implementations can be exposed to developers on their cloud<br>
 </details>